tuespetre/Impatient/README.md

   section on sample translations will eventually be updated to enumerate all of the supported translations.

-- `CompileQuery` is not supported but there are plans to implement support for it.

 - Client evaluation warnings (and throwing behavior) are not supported but there are plans to implement support for it.